ckeisato/golf-reservation/README.md

 # golf-reservation
-todo:
-- cleanup: change selectors to use xpath to search for visible text
-- cleanup: date picker selector?

-7pm booker:
+TODO:

-- GCP function, at 6:59:500 executes function
+- GCP CLI deploy script
-  - start up before then execute
-- checks availability
+- consolidate functionality...
-- given hour, books first option within the hour

-schedule polling:
-- runs every 10 min
-- checks for available times
+- create static site for write up/demo
-    - each day
-    - each course
-- sends availablity by text/email
+    - given date and time, will set back valid golf times
+    - does not use twilio